Spartans vs. Wildcats: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Michigan State Betting Records & Stats

-- In 14 games this season, Michigan State and its opponents have scored more than 137.5 total points.
+- In 14 of 30 games this season, Michigan State and its opponents have gone over 137.5 points.

-- Michigan State's games this season have had an average of 137.2 points, 0.3 fewer than this matchup's over/under.
+- Michigan State has had an average of 137.2 points in its games this season, 0.3 fewer than this matchup's total.

+- So far this season, the Spartans have compiled a 16-14-0 record against the spread.

 - Michigan State has entered the game as favorites 19 times this season and won 15, or 78.9%, of those games.

-- Bookmakers have implied with the moneyline set for this matchup that Michigan State has a 56.5% chance to win.
+- Michigan State has a 56.5% chance to win this game based on the implied probability of the moneyline.

 Michigan State vs. Kansas State Over/Under Stats